-9. Tie bids: It is possible that two Bids will have the same cost (when a lowest responsible bidder approach is usedn IFB is used) or receive the same score (when a highest scored bid approach is usedan RFP is used).
+9. Tie bids: It is possible that two Bids will have the same cost (when a lowest responsible bidder approach is used) or receive the same score (when a highest scored bid approach is used).
 JBEs should include a tiebreaker provision in the Solicitation Document to address how the contract award will be made in the event of a tie.
 Examples of permissible tiebreakers are a coin toss or other similar objective method.
 The event must be observed by witnesses, and the affected Bidders should be invited to observe.